 We also specify a number of pre-specified values for the Su Doku problem, as follows.

 PreValues extends Constraint {

-[sfSource] puzzleArray LAZY Board;
+array LAZY Board;

-[sfPrefix] memberPrefix "square";
+prefix "square";

-[sfPath] pathToSquare LAZY val;
+path LAZY val;

+update extends AggregateSpecifier {

-[sfUpdate] aggregatedSquares puzzle;
+unify puzzle;

 }

+}

 This is an aggregating Constraint type, which means that it takes values of attributes from various members of an array and aggregates them into a list for processing as part of the constraint evaluation.
-The sfSource-tagged attribute gives the array source for aggregation.
-The sfPrefix-tagged attribute gives the String prefix for array members.
-The sfPath-tagged attribute gives the path into array members of the common attribute whose values are to be aggregated.
+The array attribute gives the array source for aggregation.
+The prefix attribute gives the String prefix for array members.
+The path attribute gives the path into array members of the common attribute whose values are to be aggregated.
 In this case, the common attribute is the val attribute described previously.
-The values of this attribute are taken from array members for each square of the 9x9 board, and assigned to the sfUpdate-tagged attribute, here squares.

-An added twist is the following.
-If the sfUpdate-tagged attribute already has a value, then we attempt a form of unification between the aggregated values and the attribute's value.
-The squares attribute refers to the value of puzzle, which is defined in sfConfig.
+The values of this attribute are taken from array members for each square of the 9x9 board, and assigned to the update attribute.
+The update attribute starts off as a prototype extending AggregateSpecifier.
+This pre-defined prototype may be extended with assignments to attributes pred and/or unify.
+The first of these, pred, specifies a proposition that guards which values get aggregated.
+The second of these, unify, specifies a value with which we should attempt a form of unification with the aggregated values.
+In the model excerpt, the attribute refers to the value of puzzle, which is defined in sfConfig.

-The form of the value of the puzzle attribute is: [ [loc, val], ...].
+In more detail, the form of the value of the puzzle attribute is: [ [loc, val], ...].
 The aggregated values from the val attributes will take the form [val, ...].
 The unification step looks at the loc values in the value of the puzzle attribute and reconciles them with the array members associated with the aggregated values.
 That is, for any [loc, val] pair, we look at the aggregated value, val', got from the array member denoted by loc, and attempt a unification on val and val'.
 If they unify (e.g., a variable unifies with any literal to yield the literal), then the result of unification replaces the aggregated value for the array member in question.

 We have an aggregated list of constraint variables corresponding to the val attribute from members of the Board array, i.e. [VAR1, VAR2, VAR3, ...].
 Associated with this list are implicit locations, viz. [ [[0,0], VAR1], [[0,1], VAR2], [[0,2],VAR3], ...].
 The attribute puzzle will be a list of board values, corresponding to the pre-specified values, e.g. [ [[4,0], 8], [[6,0], 5], ...].
 For locations, which are common to both lists, the pre-specifed values get unified with the variables aggregated in the list of constraint variables.